CymkWins/Softy-Pinko/README.md

 # Softy Pinko

-This is my first learning project, focusing mostly on mastering Bootstrap v4.3.1, but I might end up brushing it up with Javascript if I seem comfortable enough with Bootstrap already.
+This is my first learning project, focusing mostly on mastering Bootstrap (v4.3.1 at the time of doing this project).
+No Javascript as I just want to familiarize myself with Bootstrap.